 Mental health and wellbeing workshops and training curated to support students in their community engagement.

 Mental health projects spearheaded by students as part of the community engagement programme.

-This on-going study examines the opportunities and challenges in the growing mature workforce in Singapore.
+This study examines the opportunities and challenges in the growing mature workforce in Singapore.”